How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Families, barkadas, backpackers, adventure seekers, nature lovers

-Named after a former Philippine president, the smallest and youngest province in Cagayan Valley is an emerging eco-adventure destination.
-Quirino more than makes up for its lack of beaches through its breathtaking waterfalls, pristine rivers, limestone caves, verdant mountains, and other hidden natural attractions.
+Cagayan Valley’s smallest and youngest province is an emerging eco-adventure destination named after a former Philippine president.
+Quirino makes up for its lack of beaches through its breathtaking waterfalls, pristine rivers, limestone caves, verdant mountains, and other hidden natural attractions.

 Top things to do in Quirino